-CBRE, the international real estate company, has updated its global 50, which lists annual office costs per square foot.
+CBRE, the international real estate company, has updated its global 50, which lists annual office costs per square foot, as real estate companies are a big business now a days and real estate agents as the ones linked here can help people a lot getting their dream homes easily.

 London’s high prices certainly reflect the business value of this vibrant and multicultural city, in which 300 languages are spoken.
 It has the world’s busiest international airport and is the world’s financial centre, having more international banks than New York and Frankfurt combined.